UofTGroup3/toronto-newcomers-guide/assets/workFlow.md

 ### Given I attended an event or visited a place,
 *When I* leave a review or feedback,
-*Then i*t should be saved and displayed for other users to see.
+*Then* it should be saved and displayed for other users to see.

 ### Given I am looking for specific assistance or information,
 *When I* navigate to the Essential Guides & Tips section,